lpreimesberger/bitbox-flutter/README.md

 # Bitbox lite

+*NOTE* - this is a fork of what appears to be an abandoned library updated with current deps.
+Updated versions are tagged as baby*.

 Lite version of [Bitcoin.com's Bitbox JS library](https://developer.bitcoin.com/bitbox/) for building Bitcoin Cash apps in Flutter.
 Integrated to Bitcoin.com's REST API.

 Works with mainnet and testnet.

 ## Getting Started